fmalmeida/MpGAP/README.md

 ## Citation

+To cite this tool please refer to our [Zenodo tag](https://doi.org/10.5281/zenodo.3445485).

+This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [GPLv3](https://github.com/fmalmeida/ngs-preprocess/blob/master/LICENSE).

+> The nf-core framework for community-curated bioinformatics pipelines.
+>
+> Philip Ewels, Alexander Peltzer, Sven Fillinger, Harshil Patel, Johannes Alneberg, Andreas Wilm, Maxime Ulysse Garcia, Paolo Di Tommaso & Sven Nahnsen.
+>
+> Nat Biotechnol.
+2020 Feb 13. doi: 10.1038/s41587-020-0439-x.

-To cite this pipeline users can use our Zenodo tag or directly via the github url.
-Users are encouraged to cite the programs used in this pipeline whenever they are used.
+In addition, users are encouraged to cite the programs used in this pipeline whenever they are used.
+Links to resources of tools and data used in this pipeline are in [the list of tools](markdown/list_of_tools.md).

-Please, do not forget to cite the software that were used whenever you use its outputs.
-See [the list of tools](markdown/list_of_tools.md).